BTS: V is crowned the king of social networks by a PHOTO - Somag News

 — V Charts⁷ (@BTSVChartData) November 3, 2020

-He beat his own previous record twice for this new hit, which he earned thanks to the tireless support of his millions of fans around the world.
+He broke his own previous record twice for this new hit, which he earned thanks to the tireless support of his millions of fans around the world.

 [INFO] Taehyung's BE concept photo has surpassed 5M likes in just 27 hours 18 minutes.